 School Behavioral Health Expansion

 During School Year 2018-2019, the Department of Behavioral Health began partnerships with Community Based Organizations (CBOs) to implement the District’s phased expansion of multi-tiered school based behavioral health services in the District’s public and public charter schools.
 This expansion builds on the multi-tiered school-based behavioral health services that the DBH/School Mental Health Program continues to provide.
 Additionally, the DC CoP launched in September, 2019 to support the comprehensive school behavioral health supports of the District’s school behavioral health expansion.
+For more information about providers in the DCPS system, you can access the DCPS Provider Directory to find mental health services and supports available to students.

 School Centric Assessment & School Strengthening Work Plans (SSWPs)